Junkers F13 Survivors + Replicas

 SNo. , RNo.
 D-433, Westflug

 This is a 1:1 F13 replica, which was built in 2005 for a temporary "Aviation in Eastwestphalia" exhibition in Detmold from May to October 2006.
 The replica is painted in the livery of Eastwestphalia's Westflug GmbH of 1926, which used two F13 during the twenties.
-However the registration D-433 was never used by that airline.
 The replica is very accurate, but without wings due to the limited space of the exhibition.
 Later the replica was stored at Paderborn Airport before it was sold to the Luftfahrtmuseum in Rechlin, where it will be on Display in late 2017.

 SNo., RNo.
 D-1, Lufthansa